Skip to main content

 Email: salinasn@usc.edu

-Sheila Salinas Navarro is a doctoral student at the Leonard Davis School of Gerontology.
+Sheila A. Salinas Navarro is a doctoral student at the Leonard Davis School of Gerontology.
 She completed her Bachelor of Science in Business Administration at California State University, Long Beach in 2016, and her Master of Public Administration at California State University, Long Beach, in 2018.
 Her research interest is on economic security for the Latino/Hispanic immigrant communities living in the United States.
 She is currently working under the advisement of Dr. Kathleen Wilber and Dr. Reginald Tucker-Seeley.

 Mengzhao Yan